Lacey Township, New Jersey: Economy

 Lacey Township is home to many businesses, the largest employer has been the Oyster Creek Nuclear Generating Station.
 The facility, which closed in 2018, generated $70 million in wages in 2010 for its 700 employees, making it one of the largest employers in the county.

-In the early to late 2000s, Lacey experienced rapid growth in recent years with the addition of many new developments and new "big-box" stores being built around the township, including the opening of Home Depot, Kohl's, and Walmart stores.
+In the early to late 2000s, Lacey experienced rapid growth in recent years with the addition of many new developments and new "big-box" stores being built around the township.
 Previously, township residents had to travel to Stafford Township (Manahawkin) or Toms River to shop at these stores.

 Recent local controversies have surrounded development and land use.
 In particular, a proposal to build a road on an old railroad right of way behind the ShopRite has been a major issue in the community.
 Other issues involve the lack of water resources to sustain the Home Depot (which opened in October 2007) and the 142000 sqft Walmart that opened in October 2009.